malteschaefer1/malteschaefer1.github.io/index.md

 ## News

 - **[Apr.
-2023]** Presented research in progress on additionality at a workshop on scope 2 emission accounting at DTU in Lyngby/Copenhagen, Denmark </a>.
+2023]** Presented research in progress on additionality at a workshop on scope 2 emission accounting at DTU in Lyngby/Copenhagen, Denmark.
 - **[Mar.
 2023]** Presented a poster at the <a href="https://forum.openmod.org/t/registrations-now-open-for-vienna-laxenburg-workshop-in-march-2023/3606/5">OpenMod Workshop in Laxenburg/Vienna, Austria</a>.
 - **[Sep.
 2022]** Presented my research at the <a href="https://smartenergysystems.eu/2022-2/">8th International Conference on Smart Energy Systems in Aalborg, Denmark</a>.